alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 ## Scenario analysis
-Extending vs leaping
+Extending vs leaping:
-* Extending:
+* Extending: Analyzing current trends and their future implications
-* Dynamic leap scenario:
+* Dynamic leap scenario: Envisioning future possibilities and working backwards

 Questions:
 * According to the lecture/book, which of the following statements is true of creative people?
  They tend to be creative throughout their lives and never become uncreative.
 (Correct)

 * In the context of barriers to firm creativity, strong interpersonal ties between team members tend to lead to: